zng-ui/zng/crates/cargo-zng/README.md

   zng-res::warning={msg} — Prints the `{msg}` as a warning after the script exits. zng-res::on-final={args} — Schedule second run with `ZR_FINAL={args}`, on final pass.

   If the script fails the entire stderr is printed and the resource build fails.
+Scripts run with `set -e` by default.

-  Runs on $ZR_SH, $PROGRAMFILES/Git/bin/sh.exe or sh.
+  Runs on $ZR_SH, $PROGRAMFILES/Git/bin/bash.exe or bash or sh.
 ```

 #### `.zr-shf`